phxdev1/archy-mcp/README.md

    ```bash
    npm run build
    ```
-   This compiles the TypeScript source files to JavaScript in the `build` directory.
+   This compiles the TypeScript source files to JavaScript in the `build/src` directory.

 ### Automated MCP Installation